Easy Fudge Recipes

 This post may contain affiliate links.
 See our disclosure policy.

-Love fudge?
-You are going to adore these fudge recipes!
+Do you LOVE FUDGE?
+You are going to adore these fudge recipes.
 Making up a batch of delicious, creamy fudge is easier than you think.
-All of these recipes can be made in under 30 minutes, with no baking required.
-Check out all of the flavors and stir ins you can use to make the most fabulous fudge!
+You can make all of these recipes in under 30 minutes, with no baking required.
+Which is the best fudge recipe?
+That’s for you to decide.
+We love them all.

 Featured Fudge Recipes

-This chocolate fudge recipe is the easiest, most foolproof recipe ever.
+This easy chocolate fudge recipe is the easiest, most foolproof recipe ever.
 It comes out smooth every time, never grainy.
 I have tried other recipes that take much longer to prepare and trust me, it is so unnecessary.
 You really don’t need more than 15 minutes for perfect fudge.
 Ingredients include semi-sweet chocolate chips, marshmallow cream, evaporated milk.
-It can be made with or without nuts.
+Make it with or without nuts.

 This See’s Fudge Recipe is the easiest, most foolproof fudge recipe ever!
 It is never gets grainy and comes out perfectly every time.